Back to blog

 • Before surgery or iodinated contrast imaging

-Additionally, if your exercise routine includes regular strength training — and it should, if you care about longevity — the MASTERS trial evidence suggests metformin may reduce your muscle mass gains.
+Additionally, if your exercise routine includes regular strength training — and it should, if you care about longevity — evidence from the MASTERS and MET-PREVENT trials suggests metformin may reduce your muscle mass gains or fail to improve physical function when frailty is already present.
 This matters: sarcopenia is one of the strongest predictors of mortality in older adults.

 Metformin in personalized longevity programs